 1.2 SCOPE OF THE PROJECT

 The scope of this project focuses on addressing the challenges of insurance fraud detection within the automobile insurance sector.
 It aims to enhance the accuracy and efficiency of fraud detection models by utilizing advanced machine learning techniques, specifically addressing the class imbalance problem and missing data issues.
 The project involves working with real-life datasets, applying the AdaBoost Classifier, and evaluating the model's performance in comparison to existing systems.
-Additionally, the study explores how these enhancements can lead to better prediction accuracy, reduced overfitting, and more reliable fraud detection systems.
+Additionally, the study explores how these enhancements can lead to better prediction accuracy, reduced overfitting, and more reliable fraud detection system

-.

 1.3 OBJECTIVE